Jay-0520/a3fe_jh/README.md

     unset LD_LIBRARY_PATH
     export LD_LIBRARY_PATH="$CUDA_HOME/lib64"
     ```
-- it's better to set MEM >= 8G in the submission script
+- it's better to set MEM >= 16G in slurm script to avoid OOM errors

 ### Running a3fe in one node